Camilla9347/JBI-Special-Issue-BITS-2022/README.md

 ### Homo sapiens

 Right now, the file _fantom_mat.csv_ is a placeholder for the actual FANTOM-full transcriptomic dataset, a gene@home version of the FANTOM5 transcriptomic dataset.
 This file should be replaced and renamed accordingly in order for the data processing procedure to work.
-The FANTOM-full transcriptomic dataset can be downoloaded from: ?.
+The FANTOM-full transcriptomic dataset can be downoloaded from: [Human OneGenE download page](https://gene.disi.unitn.it/test/download/bc/hgnc_data_mat.csv.gz).
 The file will need to be extracted, renamed (_fantom_mat.csv_) and placed in the **MAIN** folder.

 ### Vitis vinifera